courses > physics 221-223 > Python

 On a mac

 Python is installed by default on MacOS X. To use it, go to the Applications folder, then go into Utilities, and run the Terminal application.
-At the % prompt, type "python".
+The rest of the instructions are the same as for Linux, below.

 On the Linux machines in the classroom